Different Types Of Abuse And Their Impact

 Abuse can leave an individual feeling hopeless, helpless, and isolated.
 It may cause feelings of anger, guilt, and shame and can lead to a loss of trust in others.
 Abuse may result in difficulty forming and maintaining relationships and may impact an individual's ability to create healthy attachments.
 These emotional effects may be long-lasting, possibly making it difficult for individuals to heal and move forward.

-Coping with the effects of abuse
+Coping with the health effects of different types of abuse

+There are several different approaches that may be helpful if you’re on the road to healing from past abuse.
 Read on to learn about how you may cope with the impacts of abuse.

 Practice self-care